Joe E. White

 Joe Ellis White (July 3, 1937 – May 31, 2018) was an American educator and oil and gas investor.
-White served as President of Carl Albert State College from 1975–2007.
+White served as President of Carl Albert State College from 1975 to 2007.
 His tenure at Carl Albert State College marked one of the longest sitting college president terms in the state of Oklahoma.

 White was a member of the Carl Albert State College Hall of Fame, the Oklahoma Higher Education Hall of Fame and the Murray State Distinguished Athlete Hall of Fame.
 He also owned and was a managing partner at White Energy, LLC.

 Early life and education

-Joe E. White was born in Oklahoma City, Oklahoma on July 3, 1937 to C.W. and Cleo White.
+White was born in Oklahoma City, on July 3, 1937 to C. W. and Cleo White.
 White graduated from Alex High School in Alex, Oklahoma in 1955.
-From 1956-1958, White attended Murray State College where he played fullback on the Murray State College, football team.
+From 1956 to 1958, White attended Murray State College where he played fullback on the Murray State College, football team.
 Following his graduation from Murray State College, White transferred to Oklahoma State University in Stillwater, Oklahoma where he received his Bachelor of Science degree in 1959.

 In 1965, White completed his master's degree in education at Southwestern Oklahoma State University in Weatherford, Oklahoma.
 He returned to Oklahoma State University in 1974 completing his Doctorate in education.

 Career

 In 1959, White began his career as the head football coach and English teacher at Alex High School, his alma mater.
 In 1962, White served as an assistant football coach and teacher at Roswell High School in Roswell, New Mexico.
 He later served as the coach of Minco High School in Minco, Oklahoma prior to being hired at Elk City High School in 1964.

 White started at Elk City High School as a teacher, football coach, athletic director followed by assistant principal.
 He became Elk City High School’s head principal in 1968.
 He left Elk City to become superintendent of schools in Sentinel, Oklahoma in 1970.
 White later served as Elk City Public Schools superintendent.
 While superintendent of the Elk City schools, White was one of 50 superintendents to participate in an international study mission to the then-Soviet Union.

-White was appointed president of Carl Albert State College (CASC) in 1975.